 Choosing which cord you want to use for your project comes down to 3 basic notions:

-Braided and 3-PLY give your project a different look than if you would use soft cotton.
-I find that when you use braided and 3-PLY cords your knots look a bit cleaner and soft cotton creates more of a fluffy look and feel.
+Braided and 3-PLY cords give your project a different look than if you would use single twist cords.
+I find that when you use braided and 3-PLY cords your knots look a bit cleaner and single twist cords give your work more of a fluffy look and feel.

 #2 Type of project

 Personally, I like to use 3-PLY or braided cords for my plant hangers and Macrame market bags.
-For wall hangings, Macrame purses, and Macrame jewelry I prefer to work with soft cotton cords.
+For wall hangings, Macrame purses, and Macrame jewelry I prefer to work with single twist cords.

 Now it could be that you totally disagree with me and like it the other way around and that’s perfectly fine.
 Make sure to order different types of cords to discover which look and feel you prefer.